 5. High cholesterol

 “One of the most common types of heart disease is coronary artery disease,” said Dr Daniel Sadow, a consultant cardiologist at London Bridge Hospital, explaining that high cholesterol leads to blockages in “the coronary arteries, which supply blood to the heart muscle, as a result of fatty deposits known to in the name of sclerosis.”
-“This could mean that the heart muscle is getting less blood than it needs to function properly,” he added.
+“This might mean that the heart muscle is getting less blood than it needs to function properly,” he added.

 Sadhu explained that sclerosis results from so-called “bad” cholesterol, or low-density lipoproteins (LDL), which builds up in the arteries, putting more pressure on the heart as a result of restricted blood flow.